1098-T Tuition Statements

 - Students whose qualified tuition and related expenses are covered by a formal billing arrangement between Blinn and the student’s employer or a government agency, such as the Department of Veteran Affairs or the Department of Defense.

 When 1098-Ts are released, they will be available and accessible through the Heartland ECSI web portal.
-Students who would like to access an electronic copy of their 1098-T statement, or who have questions about how to receive an electronic copy of their 1098-T statement should go to the Heartland ECSI website ( https://heartland.ecsi.net).
+Students who would like to access an electronic copy of their 1098-T statement, or who have questions about how to receive an electronic copy of their 1098-T statement should go to the Heartland ECSI website.

-- Student’s zip code of his/her permanent address on file with Blinn
+- Zip code of permanent address on file with Blinn

 - Click “I’m not a robot”

-If you require assistance at any time during this process, ECSI maintains a LIVE CHAT feature that is easily accessible on the Heartland ESCI web page.
-Look for the “live chat” drop down on your screen, click it to open, and follow the screen prompts to receive help.
+If you require assistance at any time during this process, ECSI maintains a Live Chat feature that is easily accessible on the Heartland ESCI webpage.

 Prior Year 1098-T Information